erithobra/express-controllers/README.md

 **Quck Recap:** What is MVC?
 Why do we need it?

 ## Code Along
-We will continue to work on `fruits-app`.
+We will continue to work on `fruit-app`.
 So far we have models and views built and our app does a full CRUD on fruits.

 ### Create External Controller File

-So far in our `fruits-app` we have a model which interacts with the data, we have views which has all our EJS files but we don't have controllers yet.
+So far in our `fruit-app` we have a model which interacts with the data, we have views which has all our EJS files but we don't have controllers yet.

-So in order to follow MVC archotecture, we will start by creating `controllers` folder under `fruits-app`.
+So in order to follow MVC archotecture, we will start by creating `controllers` folder under `fruitcontr-app`.

 1. `mkdir controllers`
 1. `type nul > controllers/fruits.js`